Defining the project scope and timing

 Working on an indie project can be really addicting and most of the time you will probably not even notice that you are not being productive anymore; that is why all we will discuss is an asynchronous process, you are free to (and you should) define times where you will work and times when you will have a break.

-If this suits your workflow, you can also use the Pomodoro Technique to boost your productivity, by working on well defined times and according you breaks.
+If this suits your workflow, you can also use the Pomodoro Technique to boost your productivity, by working and having breaks on well defined times.

 Then, you have to challenge the idea by explaining it around you as your app must satisfy your end users, not you.